EdgarAllenExile/notehub/02. Projects/az-204/overview-of-usecase.md

 - Dedicated plan, run functions within app services, can also take advantage of ASE
 - Container Apps, you can also containerise your functions and run them in container apps, this is closer to hosting an actual container and is generally for micro services

-HTTP Headers
+## HTTP Headers
 - CONTAINERS only let you have the two headers, blobs themselves have a whole bunch
+- There is actually a whole bunch of HTTP header related things that I should learn

 Blob Storage
-- Blob storage (live in storage accounts) stores unstructured data, can be either standard or premium (solid state drives, blobk blobs, page blobs or file shares)
+- Blob storage (live in containers and then storage accounts) store unstructured data, can be either standard or premium (solid state drives, blobk blobs, page blobs or file shares)
 - Storage Account -> Containers -> Blobs (block / append / page)
-- Blob encryptoin can be either v1 or v2
+- Blob encryption can be either v1 or v2
     - v1 uses GCM mode with AES, can be used for all types
-    - v2 uses CBC , can only be used with blob and que storage
+    - v2 uses CBC with AES, can only be used with blob and que storage

 Blob Storage Tiers
 - Standard or General Purpose, which lets you store everything